How to deal with a difficult boss –

 (Your name)

 If your difficult boss can see the red flag, he will take measures to change.
-Give him few weeks to course correct.
-Everyone needs to the time change their behaviors.
+Give him a few weeks to course correct.
+Everyone needs the time to change their behaviors.
 Give him some time to adjust his sail.
-If he is intelligent, he will understand that it’s a warning and he shouldn’t take it lightly.
+If he is intelligent, he will understand that it’s a warning and shouldn’t take it lightly.
 If he doesn’t change, don’t act immediately.
 Take your notebook and write down a plan for a new job.
 Take your time and prepare yourself.
 Start giving interviews and find a better opportunity.
-Remember, you’re not yet quitting, you’re just keeping your options open.
-Once you get a few options for you to leave the company, send this to your difficult boss.
+Remember, you’re not yet quitting; you’re just keeping your options open.
+Once you have a few options to leave the company, send this to your difficult boss.

 Hi,

 I’ve tried communicating my displeasure around your behaviors with me.
 But to my utter regret, you didn’t notice or pay heed to my request.
 Thus, I need to take action.
-I am forwarding the email loop to the Head HR and let him do the needful.
+I am forwarding the email loop to the Head of HR and letting him do the needful.

 (Your name)

-This is the second email which should terrorize your difficult boss.
-He knows what he has done and now it’s time to pay him back.
-You can’t do it in a way that’s unprofessional.
+This is the second email that should terrorize your difficult boss.
+He knows what he has done, and now it’s time to pay him back.
+You can’t do it in an unprofessional way.
 Thus you need to take this course and maintain email documentation.
 In the meantime, keep all the records (of the behavior of your difficult boss) handy.

-In most of the cases, there would be no action taken on your difficult boss.
+In most of cases, there would be no action taken against your difficult boss.
 Why?
 Because quite often management thinks that your difficult boss is more valuable than you.
-It can be true because in the practical sense, all management cares about is the higher ROI, not what an employee feels because of inhuman behaviors of a difficult boss.
+It can be true because, in the practical sense, all management cares about is the higher ROI, not what an employee feels because of the inhuman behaviors of a difficult boss.
 In that case, you have the last option open.
 But before that, you need to do something meaningful.

 -